-Unfortunately, having a large house comes at a high price, for example, the anchor of a never ending mortgage, a lot of cleaning, a more consumerist lifestyle, less free time and more stress.
+Unfortunately, having a large house comes at a high price: the anchor of a never ending mortgage, a lot of cleaning, a more consumerist lifestyle, less free time, and more stress.
 Decoration, furniture, upgraded appliances, electricity, water, property taxes…Bills, bills, and more bills.
 Moreover, the larger the house the more frequent the problems.
 There is always something breaking or in need of a replacement.
-Big house=lots of bills=more hours at work (and more work at home because there is always something to fix or clean!).
-On the other hand, making our houses so appealing and accommodating makes us forget that there is a world out there, with cool places to visit and people to socialize with: new experiences.
+Having a big house also means lots of bills and more hours at work, and more work at home, because there is always something to fix or clean!
+Finally, making our houses so appealing and accommodating can make us forget that there is a world out there, with cool places to visit and people to socialize with: new experiences.
 Large spaces tend to disconnect people and encourage you to stay indoors.

 According to the 2013 American Time Use Survey, the average citizen spends 8.5 hours a day sleeping and 2.8 watching TV (2), two activities that we do from the comfort of a bed or couch.